sio/homelab/morebooks/MIGRATION.md

+# Plans for moving to another hosting provider
+### Provider candidates
+- Aruba.it - recommended by multiple users at linux.org.ru (Cloud VPS Small -
+  for 1 euro per month)

+### Reproducible setup and configuration
+- [ ] Write ansible roles and playbooks
+- [ ] Test setup in virtual machine / container

 # DONE: Migrate morebooks.ml to WootHosting VPS
 - [x] Obtain login credentials for new VPS
 - [x] Operating system administration: